C2FO/comb/docs-md/promise.md

     });
 ```

-If you do not provide an `errback` for each chain then it will be propogated to the final promise
+If you do not provide an `errback` for each chain then it will be propogated to the final promise.

 ```
-new Promise().callbac()
+new Promise().callback()
     .chain(function(){
         return new comb.Promise().errback(new Error("error"));
     })